Zero-Dynamics/cash-core/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package dynamicd/dynamic-qt for Debian-based Linux systems.
-If you compile dynamicd/dynamic-qt yourself, there are some useful files here.
+Contains files used to package odyncashd/odyncash-qt for Debian-based Linux systems.
+If you compile odyncashd/odyncash-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Gavin's notes on getting gitian builds up and running using KVM.

 ### [Gitian-downloader](/contrib/gitian-downloader)
 Various PGP files of core developers.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.

 Test and Verify Tools
 ---------------------

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Dynamic tests.
+Utilities to generate test vectors for the data-driven OdynCash tests.

 ### [Test Patches](/contrib/test-patches) ###
 These patches are applied when the automated pull-tester